 Canada completes world's longest hiking trail

-Organizers have stitched together the missing links in Canada’s Great Trail.
-They connected a 14,000-mile hiking, biking and paddling route.
-It stretches coast-to-coast, as Kenny Sharpe reports for The Globe and Mail.
-It is a momentous feat.
-It was officially completed on August 26.
-It makes the Great Trail the longest recreational trail system in the world.
+Organizers have stitched together the missing links in Canada’s Great Trail, connecting up a 14,000-mile hiking, biking and paddling route that stretches coast-to-coast, Kenny Sharpe reports for The Globe and Mail.
+The momentous feat, which was officially completed on August 26, has made the Great Trail the longest recreational trail system in the world.

-The Great Trail was founded by Pierre Camu, Bill Pratt and Paul LaBarge, 25 years ago.
-They came up with the idea of linking Canada’s various trail networks into one mega-trail to celebrate the nation’s 125th birthday.
-Since then, tens of millions of dollars have been spent.
-The money went to trail building, signage and negotiations with landowners and local governments.
-Four hundred and seventy-seven groups helped to create the trail’s 432 sections.
-It passes through 15,000 communities.
+Twenty-five years ago, Great Trail founders Pierre Camu, Bill Pratt and Paul LaBarge came up with the idea of linking Canada’s various trail networks into one mega-trail to celebrate the nation’s 125th birthday.
+Since then, tens of millions of dollars have been spent on trail building, signage and negotiations with landowners and local governments.
+Four hundred and seventy-seven groups helped to create the trail’s 432 sections, which pass through 15,000 communities.

-In September of 2016, the trail was only 85 to 90 percent connected, according to Tim Huebsch at Canadian Cycling.
-Over the last year, however, organizers made a monumental push.
-They worked with counties and municipalities to negotiate interim solutions for the missing bits of trail.
-“We were faced with the challenge to get the trail assembled.
-Our priority was to get it done,” LeBarge tells Sharpe.
-“Our second priority is now to get the signage up.
-People should know they are on the Trans Canada Trail.”
+In September of 2016, the trail was only 85 to 90 percent connected, reports Tim Huebsch at Canadian Cycling.
+Over the last year, however, organizers made a monumental push to work with counties and municipalities to negotiate interim solutions for the missing bits of trail.
+“We were faced with the challenge to get the trail assembled - and our priority was to get it done,” LeBarge tells Sharpe.
+“Our second priority is now to get the signage up so that people know they are on the Trans Canada Trail.”

-Not everyone is impressed by the Great Trail.
-It was formerly known as the Trans-Canada Trail, according to Jason Markusoff at MacLean’s.
+However, not everyone is impressed by the Great Trail, formerly known as the Trans-Canada Trail, according to Jason Markusoff at MacLean’s.
 Reportedly, the route falls significantly short of its original goal of being an off-road trail, with only around 4,900 miles of the route, or 32 percent, composed of off-road trails.
 About 5,340 miles of the trail are along roads or the shoulders of highways, while 3,770 miles are water trails and 1,110 miles share the trail with ATVs.